 In spring semester of each year, the dean solicits nominations from the division chairs for faculty to stand for election to the APC vacancies in the following academic year.
 In early summer, ballots for the APC election are provided to all departmental (school) faculty.
 Two members of each of the three academic divisions are elected by the departmental (school) faculty to serve staggered 3 – year terms of service.
 For purposes r elating to the APC, faculty in the Division of Pharmacy Professional Development are consider ed jointly with the Social and Administrative Sciences Division faculty .

-The Senior Associate Dean for Academic Affairs chairs the APC, the Assistant Dean for Graduate Studies is a frequent attendee, and the Director of Assessment is a key resource person.
+The Vice Dean chairs the APC, the Associate Dean for Research and Graduate Studies is a frequent attendee, and the Director of Assessment is a key resource person.

 Faculty Activities Review